ViviLearns2Code/vivilearns2code.github.io/_posts/2021-03-12-diving-into-controller-runtime.md

 After this, we have to create and run the controller.
 And that's where a new layer of abstraction called the `manager` comes in.

 ## The Manager
 A manager is required to create and start up a controller (there can be multiple controllers associated with a manager).
-The manager needs a kubeconfig and can be provided with many configuration options.
-After creating and configuring the manager, we can add our controller to it.
 Starting the manager also starts all controllers (and other runnables like webhook servers) assigned to it.
 ```golang
 /* snipped source code from https://github.com/ViviLearns2Code/myoperator/blob/main/main.go */
 package main